-Changes introduced to NEPS:SC3 by version 12.1.0

-!!!
-CRITICAL DATA ERROR !!!

-spVocTrain:

-- the data error concerns the variables ts 15207 \{\rm g40} ^{\prime\prime} Municipality of training

-facility (district)" and derived from

-it the variables ts15207_g30 "Municipality of training facility (

-administrative district)", ts15207_g2R

-"Municipality of training facility (federal state)" and ts15207_g1 "

-Municipality of training facility (west/east)"

-in the survey waves 10, 11, and 12

-- due to an erroneous assignment within the survey, incorrect values were

-written into the variable ts15207_g40

-"Municipality of training facility (district)" for episodes of a

-college or university degree

-(ts15201 == 7, 8, 9, 10), a doctorate (ts15201 == 15), or a habilitation (

-ts15201 == 16)

-- episodes of other types of vocational training (ts15201==1 to 6, 11 to 14,

-17) do not show any problem in the

-mentioned variables

-- this error has been fixed with the current update: We strongly recommend to

-work with the corrected data!

-General:

-- the variables tx80130, tx80131, tx80132 (TargetMethods) and tx80533 (

-CohortProfile) containing information on

-the linkage with administrative data from the IAB ("NEPS-SC3-ADIAB 7521

-v1") have been added

-'''
+pTarget: in variable t435020 ("Religion & religiosity: religious community"), a coding error had occurred for the values in wave 2; the two categories "Jewish" and "Muslim" were swapped; this error is corrected with the current release - due to different time references, two separate COVID-19 modules with different question texts were implemented in the instrument for wave 13: module 36a for temporary dropouts and module 36 $\,$ b for standard respondents; this distinction is reflected in two variable versions in the Scientific Use File: variables originating from "temporary dropouts" (i.e. from respondents who did not participate in the last survey wave) are characterized by the suffix v1 in the variable name; variables originating from " repeaters" (i.e. from respondents who participated in the last survey wave) do not have that suffix spCourses: - all entries whith no reported course (variable t271000 == 0, -20, -97 or -98) have been deleted from this dataset Changes introduced to NEPS: SC3 by version 12.1.0 !!!
+CRITICAL DATA ERROR !!! spVocTrain: - the data error concerns the variables ts15207_g4O "Municipality of training facility (district)" and derived from it the variables ts15207_g30 "Municipality of training facility (administrative district)", ts15207_g2R "Municipality of training facility (federal state)" and ts15207 g1 " Municipality of training facility (west/east)" in the survey waves 10, 11, and 12 - due to an erroneous assignment within the survey, incorrect values were written into the variable ts15207_g40 "Municipality of training facility (district)" for episodes of a college or university degree (ts15201==7, 8, 9, 10), a doctorate (ts15201==15), or a habilitation (ts15201==16) - episodes of other types of vocational training (ts15201==1 to 6, 11 to 14, 17) do not show any problem in the mentioned variables - this error has been fixed with the current update: We strongly recommend to work with the corrected data!
+General: - the variables tx80130, tx80131, tx80132 in TargetMethods and tx80533 in CohortProfile with information about the linkage with administrative data from the IAB ("NEPS-SC3-ADIAB 7521 v1 ") have been added the rules for harmonizing episode data have been slightly modified (see Data Manual) and caused changed values in the harmonized data raw (subanell=0) for some cases in the harmonized data row (subspell==0) for some cases xTargetCompetencies: